 Mt.
 San Antonio College has had a robust, counseling-based probation intervention effort for over 20 years.
 Students on probation (first semester) and continued probation (second semester) are notified through communication (email and/or messages posted to the probation channel in the student portal) of their probation status and counseling intervention mandates.
 Students' registration dates are moved to the last day of registration until they complete an online success workshop for first semester probation students and an in-person success workshop for continued probation students.
 Original registration dates are restored once the workshop has been completed.
 Additionally, students on probation are limited to 12 units for enrollment.
-During the success workshops for continued probation students, probation policy, time management and procrastination, career indecision, stress management, and-support services on campus are discussed.
+During the success workshops for continued probation, stress management, and-support services on campus are discussed.
 Students are also encouraged to make an in-person counseling appointment and submit an academic progress report to be completed by their professors.
 Further communication with probation and continued probation students occurs via the probation channel in the student portal.